joemullenix-ks/tfjs-node-grid-search/README.md

 Fetch your training/testing data by passing the filepaths to an instance of DataSetFetcher{{LINK TO DOCS}}, and fetching an instance of DataSet{{LINK TO DOCS}}.
 > NOTE: DataSetFetcher is designed to take the Node launch-args vector (see
-> example), but any array of strings is fine.
+> example), but any array of strings will work.
 It expects the third item in the
 > array to be the path to your inputs file, and the fourth to be the path to your
 > targets file.

 Intantiate a SessionData{{LINK TO DOCS}} with the DataSet and your standardization preferences.

 ```
-If passing process.argv, consider launching your app like this:
+If you use process.argv as designed, consider launching your app like this:

-Example command line:
+Example command line
-  node my-tngs-app.js data_inputs.txt data_targets.txt
+  > node my-tngs-app.js data_inputs.txt data_targets.txt

-Example VSCode launch.json config:
+Example VSCode configuration property (in launch.json)
   "args": ["data_inputs.txt", "data_targets.txt"]
 ```